worldpeace-germany/mpfLightAndShowGenerator/README.md

 Basically the same as said for the light definition about these fields holds true for the show definition as well.
 So first read the section above about these fields in the light definition section.
 Please note a few things which are different

 * The end range value can be lower than the start range value, depending on what end of your LED strip the effect should start.
 * You need to use the prefix and postfix fields in a way that they match the names of your lights.
+If you have lights defined via `light_stripes` and you called your strip "led-strip" then the prefix would be `led-strip_light_` (so add a `_light_` to your name that is how mpf does address a single LED).
+You can as well us tags you have used, if you for example have two flasher domes with each 8 LEDs, you can give them the flasherDome0 and flasherDome1, then use as prefix "flasherDome" and you can address the full flasher dome as a single light and create light effects between the two domes.

 #### LED numbers
 You most likely use for your show only a subset of lights, you typically have the range not covering all your lights, but only a few, e.g. a certain light strip.
 In that field you can enter a various formats to specify the light ids which will be used to combine with your light strip prefix and postfix value.